Valfride/gplpr/README.md

 # Dataset

 The [RodoSol-ALPR](https://github.com/raysonlaroca/rodosol-alpr-dataset) dataset is a valuable resource for research in Automatic License Plate Recognition (ALPR).
-It contains 20,000 images of various vehicles, including cars and motorcycles.
+It contains 20,000 images of various vehicle types, including cars and motorcycles.
 These images were captured under different conditions — day and night, across multiple toll stations, and during both clear and rainy weather.

 # Usage